← Work

 Green Internet Governance

-Carbon Collector is an application that acts as an extension on your browser that tracks a consumer's digital carbon footprint, minimizing this footprint can access financial incentives such as discounts and rewards on digital product services.
+Carbon Collector is an application that acts as an extension on your browser that tracks a consumer's digital carbon footprint, minimizing this footprint can access financial incentives such as discounts and rewards on digital products and services.

 My Role